Traffic buffer capability to speed up attack detection

 traffic_buffer_duration_seconds_ipv6 0

-We do not recommend using traffic_buffer capability in Flow Spec mitigation mode in production environment as it may have some detection issues but feel free to trey it in lest labs.
+We do not recommend using the traffic_buffer capability in Flow Spec mitigation mode in a production environment, as it may have detection issues, but feel free to try it in a lab environment.

-Please note that due to performance reasons traffic buffer does not store packet payload and configuration option collect_attack_pcap_dumps will not store pcap dumps when traffic buffer is enabled.
+Please note that due to performance reasons traffic buffer does not store packet payload, and the configuration option collect_attack_pcap_dumps will not store pcap dumps when the traffic buffer is enabled.